Journey to Become Agile Coach

 || Assess yourself and start where you are

-I am assuming here that you are already a seasoned Scrum Master and you are looking for progression to Agile Coach role.
+I am assuming here that you are already a seasoned Scrum Master and you are looking for progression to the Agile Coach role.
 So you are already in a good place to start with.

 For Example, you would be doing good in teaching, mentoring, and training but you would not have explored the coaching part much.
-Maybe you can explore what competencies required for a coaching like active listening, powerful questioning etc.
+Maybe you can explore what competencies are required for coaching like active listening, powerful questioning etc.

 || Lookout for opportunities